Ann Arbor Railroad main line: Ann Arbor Railroad

 The Toledo, Ann Arbor and North Michigan Railroad entered bankruptcy during the Panic of 1893, and James Ashley resigned as president in 1894.
 The company was reorganized in 1895 as the Ann Arbor Railroad.
 In 1896, the Ann Arbor completed a 7 mi cutoff north of Ann Arbor, bypassing the original route via Leland.
 A more significant change came in 1897, when the line was re-routed in Gratiot County to serve Alma directly, bypassing St. Louis.
 The basis of this re-route was the line of the Ithaca and Alma Railroad, purchased from the Detroit, Grand Rapids and Western Railroad.
 This change led to a lawsuit from residents in St. Louis who had backed the initial line.
 Also in 1897 the Ann Arbor built a new station in Toledo at Cherry and Seneca, 2.5 mi from the main line.

-Passenger service ended in 1950 and the station at Cherry Street in Toledo were demolished in 1964.
+Passenger service ended in 1950, and the station at Cherry Street in Toledo was demolished in 1964.